danforthcenter/plantcv/docs/photosynthesis_read_cropreporter.md

 - **Context:**
     - Reads in binary image files to be processed and does so using the metadata contained within a corresponding .INF file.
-    - Measurements from dark-adapted plant state are stored in the attribute `darkadapted`.
+    - Measurements from dark-adapted plant state are stored in the attribute `ojip_dark`.
 Frames F0 and Fm are labeled according to the metadata in .INF.
 The default measurement label is 't0'.
-    - Measurements from light-adapted plant state are stored in the attribute `lightadapted`.
+    - Measurements from light-adapted plant state are stored in the attribute `ojip_light`.
 Frames Fp and Fmp are labeled according to the metadata in .INF.
 The default measurement label is 't1'.
     - Measurements from chlorophyll fluorescence are stored in the attribute `chlorophyll` and include a dark frame (Fdark) and chlorophyll fluorescence frame (Chl).